 - Pigeon Point: With its white-sand beach, Pigeon Point is naturally a popular choice for weddings, but given its popularity with bathers, don't expect total privacy.
 For raw, natural beauty look elsewhere

 - Magdalena Grand Beach Resort: The largest hotel on the island.
 Good conference facilities.
 Good for indoor weddings.
-Beach not so pretty – it's on the Atlantic side, the beach is windy and not so pretty
+Being on the Atlantic side, the beach is windy and not so pretty

-- The Seahorse Inn/Stonehaven Bay: Great food, a good wine list and a very romantic location, set right on the beach.
+- The Seahorse Inn: Great food, a good wine list and a very romantic location, set right on the beach.
 Has a courtyard which is perfect for your ceremony

 - Private villa locations: Check out your accommodation options for a suitable spot

 Where to Stay on Tobago

 This will depend on your budget and your group size.
 For accommodation options, see our accommodation listings.

 Most of the hotels will provide help and organise your wedding for you.

 The Legal Stuff

 To avoid disappointment, it is important to observe and note the following documentary and legal requirements: